Daniel-KM/UpgradeToOmekaS/omeka_s_modules.md

 {% include css_js.html %}

 All modules can be downloaded freely on <https://github.com> or <https://gitlab.com>.
 Usually, they work at least on one site.
-They are not listed in <https://omeka.org/s> currently.
+Only a part of them are listed in <https://omeka.org/s/modules/>.

 {% include stats_upgradable.md %}